-A PEST Analysis (Political, Economic, Socio-cultural and Technological) is a brainstorming and analysis method for businesses to assess key external factors that influence their operation and market competitiveness.
-The four PEST factors define the big picture of where the business is currently situated and future operating environment in comparison to key competitors and market dynamics, on a local, regional, national, and international level.
-It is essential to consider long term trends in a PEST analysis, as they may be more apparent in the global environment before their effects are felt on specific industries.
+A PEST Analysis (Political, Economic, Socio-cultural, and Technological) is a brainstorming and analysis method for businesses to assess critical external factors that influence their operation and market competitiveness.
+The four PEST factors define the big picture of where the company is currently situated and future operating environment in comparison to key competitors and market dynamics, on a local, regional, national, and international level.
+It is essential to consider long term trends in a PEST analysis, as they may be more apparent in the global environment before their effects become a reality in specific industries.

-The PEST is a keystone of environmental scanning like Porter’s Five Forces, that focusses on the external encompassing business environment.
-Unlike the Five Forces, which concentrate on the business’s targeted industry, the PEST is concerned with analyses of the large-scale (macro) business environment.
-Where the SWOT assesses both internal factors (strengths and weaknesses) and external factors (opportunities and threats) the PEST covers just the external influences that have a real and/or potential impact on decision-making, market growth, profitability, expansion etc.
+The PEST is a keystone of environmental scanning like Porter’s Five Forces, which focusses on the external encompassing business environment.
+Unlike the Five Forces, which concentrate on the business’s targeted industry, the PEST is a with analyses of the large-scale (macro) business environment.
+Where the SWOT assesses both internal factors (strengths and weaknesses) and external factors (opportunities and threats) the PEST covers just the external influences that have a real and potential impact on decision-making, market growth, profitability, expansion, etc.

 The key goals for conducting a PEST Analysis includes: